pleish/spiff_exercises/README.md

 Thank you for taking the time to complete this coding assessment!
 Don't stress too much about any one thing, we evaluate the exercises holistically.

-### Mark your start and finish times

-Start:

-Finish: